 First International Conference for Women’s Work in Music, Bangor University, http://wwm.bangor.ac.uk/

-I am co organising an Royal Musical Association Study Day on “Identity and Vinyl Culture”.
-Call for contributions here
+I secured funding and co organised a Royal Musical Association Study Day on “Identity and Vinyl Culture” on November 18th 2017.

 I also wrote a guest blog for the Royal Music Association.

 If you would like to collaborate, or chat about my research area, please email me at KarlynLKing@gmail.com.
-I am also available for teaching/tutoring/music industry opportunities.
+I am also available for teaching/research/speaking opportunities and fully flexible on locations.